 Cienfuegos Cuba Travel Guide

 Cienfuegos is a distinct place in Cuban history, largely because of its French foundation.
 Unlike many Cuban cities created by the Spanish, Cienfuegos was founded in 1819 by French settlers from Bordeaux and Louisiana.
-This heritage shows up in its neoclassical architecture, wide streets, and orderly grid plan, a departure from the winding colonial lanes found elsewhere.
+This heritage shows up in its neoclassical architecture, wide streets, and orderly grid plan, a departure from the meandering colonial lanes found elsewhere.

-The city's layout and buildings reflect a 19th-century Enlightenment-era urban planning ideal, earning its historic urban center an UNESCO World Heritage designation in 2005.
+The city's layout and buildings reflect a 19th-century Enlightenment-era city planning ideal, earning its historic urban center an UNESCO World Heritage designation in 2005.
 Cienfuegos prospered as a sugar, tobacco, and coffee trading port, becoming one of Cuba's wealthiest cities.
 Its strategic bay also played a role in Cuban revolutionary history.
 Today, the city respects its past while embracing its future.

 Location: South-central shoreline of Cuba, on the Bay of Cienfuegos.